opencasestudies/ocs-bp-youth-mental-health/README.md

 tables within the same file.
 This involves using the `stringr` package to split, subset, detect, extract, and modify patterns of text.
-This also involves using the `tidyr` package to change data shape and using the `dplyr` package to summarise, select, filter, modify, and join data.
+This also involves using the `tidyr` package to change data shape and using the `dplyr` package to summarize, select, filter, modify, and join data.
 They case study also covers using various `map_*()` functions of the `purrr` package to perform functions across tibbles within lists and the `across()` function of the `dplyr` package to perform functions across